The-Balthazar/BrewLAN/mods/BrewLAN/documentation/Status - BrewLAN.md

 #### Pending:
 * T3 Engineering Station (3)
-  * A third upgrade of the kennel, with a crane instead of drones.
+  * A third upgrade of the kennel, with build crane instead of drones.
 * T3 Mobile torpedo
 * T3 Mobile tactical missile defense